StrikingLoo/strikingloo.github.io/_posts/2022-07-11-art-prompts.md

 Feel free to steal any of these images and use them for anything, or share them on social media.
 I mostly tried prompts that dealt with Biblical or mythological themes, because for some reason I found most people didn't do those sorts of prompts as much (or maybe because I'm a big fantasy/D&D geek).

+__ **Update**: Besides Craiyon, I've found [Dall-E Flow](https://github.com/jina-ai/dalle-flow), a colab notebook that uses [Jina-AI](https://github.com/jina-ai/jina) to be the best tool for generating beautiful DALL-E images, and I recommend everyone to give it a spin.
+It's free and open source, and I'm loving it.__

 ### How to write prompts for DALL-E: a crash course
 Usually, what I do is write what I want (adjectives + nouns usually get better results than verbs or complex scenes), then append
 - "Gorgeous/amazing/beautiful" + "digital painting/oil painting/digital art/canvas/3d render" + any of "unreal engine/unity engine"